kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## The Best Community May Be the One That Produces the Least Necessary Lore
+## The Best Community May Be the One That Produces the Least Necessary Lore { #least-necessary-lore }

 There is an apparent contradiction in arguing that community size matters less while still valuing maintainers, contributors, examples, and feedback.